aertslab/pySCENIC/docs/index.rst

 Installation
 ------------

-The **package** itself can be installed via :code:`pip install pyscenic`.
+The lastest stable release of the **package** itself can be installed via :code:`pip install pyscenic`.

 .. caution::
 pySCENIC needs a python 3.x interpreter.

-You can also install this package directly from the source:
+You can also install this bleeding edge (i.e. less stable) version of the package directly from the source:

 .. code-block:: bash